technative-academy/technative-academy.github.io/templates/template_instructions.md

 # Alumni Page Template Instructions

 This guide explains how to use the templates in this folder to create a new alumni page for a bootcamp cohort.
+The bootcamp's alumni page will use JSON data to generate cards for alumni.

 ## Files in this folder